morelir/Natours/README.md

 - Only regular users can write reviews for tours which they have booked.
 - All users can see the reviews of each tour.
 - Regular users can edit and delete their own reviews.
-- Regular users can not review thesame tour twice.
+- Regular users can not review the same tour twice.
 - An admin can delete any review.

 ## Favorite Tours